Blog

 They want more flexibility over their work hours, with the ability to shape their roles around their other non-work priorities.
 They want more paid leave, and the opportunity to go on paid ‘workcations.’
 And, according to our research, more than half of employees would also love for their organisations to adopt a shorter working week.

 But it’s not just flexible working that employees seek.
-It’s flexible benefits too.
+It’s flexible benefits, too.
 People seek the freedom to choose the benefits best suited to their daily lives.
-It is quite a dilemma for employers, given that everyone’s life is different – according to where they live, their age, role, marital status, children, and so on.
+It is quite a dilemma for employers, given that everyone’s life is different, depending on where they live, their age, role, marital status, children, and so on.
 And, as we’ve already established, these demographic differences also have to be aligned with global variance, i.e., 18–24-year-olds in one country may not lead the same lives or desire the same benefits as those in another.

 Need help harmonising benefits for all international workers?